lcucav/networkdisruption/README.md

 * Seaborn library version: 0.9.0

 ## Setup
 To run this project, run network-disruption.py.

-The main automatically will import the datasets from the "Datasets" folder, and will store the results obtained in the related sub-folder of the "Results" one.
+* The main automatically will import the datasets from the "Datasets" folder, and will store the results obtained in the related sub-folder of the "Results" one.

-To plot the results, run network-disruption-plots The main automatically will import the input DataFrame from the appropriate "Results" sub-folder, and will store the plots obtained in the related sub-folder of the "Results" one.
+To plot the results, run network-disruption-plots.

+* The main automatically will import the input DataFrame from the appropriate "Results" sub-folder, and will store the plots obtained in the related sub-folder of the "Results" one.